NH Man Charged With Leaving 1-Year-Old In Car While At Liquor Store

 LONDONDERRY, N.H.
 (CBS) – New Hampshire police arrested a man who allegedly left a 1-year-old child in the car while he went into the liquor store.

-Around 2:30 p.m. on Sunday, police were called to a disturbance in the New Hampshire State Liquor Store parking lot in Londonderry.RELATED: WATCH: Rhode Island Restaurant Workers Surprised With Bonuses
+Around 2:30 p.m. on Sunday, police were called to a disturbance in the New Hampshire State Liquor Store parking lot in Londonderry.RELATED: Injured Bishop Feehan Hockey Player Moving To Rehab Facility In Atlanta

 Multiple 911 callers said an altercation was taking place.

-When police arrived, they found several cars blocking a vehicle driven by Sean Keane Jamieson.RELATED: 'Everything But The Kitchen Sink': Pair Of Storms Headed To Southern New England
+When police arrived, they found several cars blocking a vehicle driven by Sean Keane Jamieson.RELATED: Acton-Boxboro Girls Hockey Season Abruptly Ends Due To COVID-19

 Witnesses said Jamieson left a 1-year-old in the car when he went into the store.
 People confronted him and were concerned he was intoxicated.
 A verbal altercation then ensued when Jamieson tried to drive away.

 Police arrested Jamieson and charged him with endangering the welfare of a child.
-Officers conducted a field sobriety test but determined he was not intoxicated.MORE: Framingham Police Searching For Missing Gelato Cafe Owner Samantha Amenta-Stavar
+Officers conducted a field sobriety test but determined he was not intoxicated.MORE: Coronavirus Leaves Fall River Mother With Long Road To Recovery

 Jamieson was released on personal recognizance bail.